ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

-# Table engines {#table_engines}
+# Table engines {#table-engines}

 The table engine (type of table) determines:

 -   How and where data is stored, where to write it to, and where to read it from.
 -   Which queries are supported, and how.
 -   Concurrent data access.
 -   Use of indexes, if present.
 -   Whether multithreaded request execution is possible.
 -   Data replication parameters.

 ## Engine Families {#engine-families}